top of page

 IMG_2241.HEIC

-Next, you’ll visit the No. 1 and No. 2 Cargo Holds that feature the ship’s Museum.
+Next, you can visit the No. 1 and No. 2 Cargo Holds that feature the ship’s Museum.
 Take the ladders back up to the Engine Room Entrance.
 As you exit, turn left, then left again to proceed down the long hallway until you reach the first exit on your right.
 Step onto the main deck and turn left.
 Proceed forward to the sign pointing to the Museum entrance.
 Take the ladder down.
 At the bottom of the ladder to your left, you can peer into No. 3 Cargo Hold, which is restricted to crew only.

 Stay Connected

-Share your visit and follow us on Social Media.
+Share and comment on your visit today.
+Tag us with #ssjeremiahobrien.
+Follow us on Social Media.

 • Facebook